MikeTaylor/palaeo-concrete/giw/proofreading-notes.md

 * Caption to Figure 2 and elsewhere in the manuscript, you have replaced the phrase "some time" with the word "sometime", which does not mean the same thing.
 Is this something imposed on you by the style guide?
 * Caption to Figure 2: please delete "In the middle of the foreground is the mold for a posterior cervical vertebra in ventral view with anterior to the lower left."
 On re-examining the photo, I am not at all confident about this identification.
+* "which then had to be assembled into a skeleton": please change "assembled" to "put together", as there are altogether too many uses of "assembled" in this paragraph.

 ## Page 70